5. Show a Willingness to Change

 “Man’s chief end is to glorify God, and to enjoy him forever.” — Westminster Catechism 1.1 & 1.2

-Some in this generation have decided that to fit into the Christian world, they need to become angry.
+Some in this generation has decided that to fit into the Christian world, they need to become angry.
 I know that was the message I heard from well-intentioned veteran Believers.

 God’s presence creates an atmosphere that creates the best party imaginable.
 When we take ourselves too seriously, we destroy the feel of a party and can create a funeral service.
 I figured out that no one is looking for a funeral.
 They’ve had enough of that during their week.